War and peace

-It’s indisputable that progressive rock was a genre of grand concepts from the straightforward interpretation of classic novels (Camel’s Music Inspired by The Snow Goose, which celebrates its 40th anniversary this month for example, based on Paul Gallico’s novella); the search for enlightenment (that’s my personal take on Tales from Topographic Oceans); the stresses of everyday life (Dark Side of the Moon); or allegory (The Lamb Lies Down on Broadway.)
-Though The Gift released Awake and Dreaming in 2006, a project that began in 2003 following the invasion of Iraq by a US-led coalition and which features a multi-part suite concerning the savagery of war, I find it somewhat surprising that during the golden era of prog there wasn’t an entire concept album about the horrors of warfare.
-I witnessed The Gift perform at the Resonance Festival in Balham last year and was impressed by Mike Morton’s musical depiction of the madness and futility of global conflict – I resigned as a member of the Labour Party because of Iraq.
+It’s indisputable that progressive rock was a genre of grand concepts from the straightforward interpretation of classic novels (Camel’s Music Inspired by The Snow Goose, based on Paul Gallico’s novella); the search for enlightenment (my personal take on Tales from Topographic Oceans); the stresses of everyday life (Dark Side of the Moon); or allegory (The Lamb Lies Down on Broadway).
+The Gift released Awake and Dreaming in 2006, a project that began in 2003 following the invasion of Iraq by a US-led coalition and which features a multi-part suite concerning the savagery of war, and I thought it would be worthwhile to check through releases during the golden era of prog for any passing reference to the horrors of warfare – I couldn’t think of a UK band who had written an entire concept album on the subject.
+I’d witnessed The Gift perform at the Resonance Festival in Balham in 2014 and was impressed by Mike Morton’s musical depiction of the madness and futility of global conflict and had resigned as a member of the Labour Party because of the Iraq war.

-Folk music was one of the keystones that enabled prog to form but in the UK, it seemed to be folk associated with tradition that informed prog, and this often tended to be dark; it was US folk that evolved into protest music because of both the inequality suffered by large numbers of the country’s own citizens and the prevailing American foreign policy from the 50s onwards.
+Folk music was one of the keystones that enabled prog to form but in the UK it seemed to be folk associated with tradition that informed prog, which often tended to be dark; it was US folk that evolved into protest music because inequality ingrained in US domestic policy wasn’t really addressed until the Civil Rights Act of 1964, the Voting Rights Act of 1965 and the Fair Housing Act of 1968, along with the prevailing ‘Containment’ foreign policy from the 50s to the late 80s, employed to restrict the influence of communism.
 The Peace movement and the counter-culture were directly opposed to the American Dream, its imperialistic tendencies and its consumerism, and the ideals of these dissidents were imported to England when musicians, who acted as agents for change, crossed back and forth across the Atlantic.
 In this way John Lennon’s Give Peace a Chance became an anthem of the American anti-war movement following the release of the single in 1969 by the Plastic Ono Band.

-The Nice used America as a form of protest, getting banned from the Royal Albert Hall in the process, though this wasn’t about combat on foreign soil; they also included the track War and Peace on their first album, The Thoughts of Emerlist Davjack but this had started out as a tune called Silver Meter, played when Emerson was a member of the T-Bones.
+The Nice used America as a form of protest, getting banned from the Royal Albert Hall in the process, though this wasn’t about combat on foreign soil; the track War and Peace appears on their first album The Thoughts of Emerlist Davjack but this relates more to the sonic imagery than as a reference to Tolstoy or as comment on war, as it had started out as a tune called Silver Meter, played when Emerson was a member of the T-Bones.
 A live show staple, War and Peace was described by one critic as an ‘instrumental which seems to run like a hell-bound train through war inflicted landscapes.’
 I sympathise with that view – the song is fairly raw and features some serious Hammond abuse and Davy O’List guitar histrionics.